 Rebuild happens automatically from the Markdown files.

-Cause: Rule was not written with Rule: prefix, so it never made it to the per-book CLAUDE.md.
+Cause: Rule was not written with the Regel: / Rule: prefix and therefore did not land in the per-book CLAUDE.md.

 User: Rule: No flashbacks before chapter 5.

-The PreCompact hook extracts the rule automatically.
+The PreCompact hook automatically extracts the rule.
 Verify with:

 cat ~/projekte/book-projects/projects/the-lighthouse-keeper/CLAUDE.md